About FASD Prevention

 Issue papers related to this level of prevention include:

-Alcohol and Breastfeeding – New mothers and health care providers need accurate information about the effects of alcohol intake while breastfeeding.
-This issue paper summarizes what is known about the effects of alcohol use on lactation, as well as the impact of alcohol use while breastfeeding on infant and child health.
+This issue paper summarizes what is known about the effects of alcohol on lactation, as well as the impacts of alcohol use while breastfeeding on infant and child health.

 Issue papers related to this level of prevention include: